Obama's top Asia adviser: goal is for complete trade pact in 2015

 "The U.S. is, I think, in the end game of its negotiations with its TPP partners about what needs to be completed, both the market access component and the rules making component.
 The fact that the president has now requested TPA from Congress is a political statement that the goal is to get it completed in 2015," he added.

-The major trade pact with Pacific Rim trading partners would link 12 countries from the United States to Japan and New Zealand and cover nearly 40 percent of the world economy.
+The major trade pact with Pacific Rim trading partners would link 12 countries from the United States to Japan, Australia and New Zealand and cover nearly 40 percent of the world economy.

 "We have got to get TPP done - the last big market access negotiation with Japan.
 It’s hard because anything important between two large economies is hard to do, but we are in the end game and now is the time to get it done."